vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Using APIs efficiently

 For communication with services, your app should use existing [VTEX IO Clients](https://github.com/vtex/io-clients) whenever possible.
+Using our Clients have many advantages, including:

+- The code to call the services is done by VTEX and standardized in all applications.
+- The Clients are updated automatically by VTEX, providing new features, bug fixes, and improving compatibility.
+- You do not need to maintain the code.
+Everything works out of the box and will keep working as long as we are maintaining it.

-Try to avoid unnecessary or excessive API calls.
+Try to avoid unnecessary or excessive API calls and make sure they are fast and scalable.
 Excessive API calls can degrade the performance of your app, increasing response times.
 Unnecessary API calls or lack of proper use of our Clients can lead to security issues.
 For more information, see our [Clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-how-to-create-and-use-clients) documentation.

 >ℹ️ **Performance of external systems**
 >